 Virgin Galactic edges to goal of launching space tourism

-An aircraft serves as a launch platform, carrying the spacecraft to an altitude of 50,000 feet before releasing it, at which point a one-minute rocket engine burn boosts it to three-and-a-half times the speed of sound and an altitude upward of 60 miles, in a ballistic trajectory out of the Earth’s atmosphere.
+An aircraft serves as a launch platform, carrying the spacecraft to an altitude of 50,000 feet before releasing it, at which point a one-minute rocket engine burn boosts it to three-and-a-half times the speed of sound and an altitude upwards of 60 miles, in a ballistic trajectory out of the Earth’s atmosphere.

 Several minutes of suborbital flight will give space tourists the opportunity to leave their seats and experience weightlessness, as well as revel in the sensational views of Earth and infinity though twelve large circular cabin windows.
 Then, seated and strapped-in safely once more, they will feel the heavy burden of gravity as the spaceship decelerates down through the atmosphere and glides to a landing.